Getting Started Guide: Free Calendar

 Give Your Project A NameAfter you’ve clicked the plus sign on the publish date and selected the project type, you’ll need to give your project a name.
 The project name shows up on your project card when you are on the Calendar view.
 Continue adding planned marketing projects to your calendar to create visibility into all of your projects.

 Project Card Breakdown: See The Big Picture & What’s Coming NextThe project card gives you all the details you just filled out like the project name, Color Label (which we’ll learn about in Chapter 2), Project Type, and Tags.
 The project type helps you understand the kind of content you’ll create without having to click into the project for more details.
 Why is a Project Type important?

 - It shows the tactics that contribute to your marketing strategy.

 - It helps inform others what you’re working on for better visibility.

 - It highlights project frequency so your strategy can be more balanced.

 - It allows you to create saved, filtered views of your calendar (i.e. social messages only, email calendar, etc.).

 Add Your IntegrationsIntegrations enhance your projects by syncing activities from outside tools like MailChimp, WordPress, and Social Media to your calendar – which means you don’t have to waste your time duplicating work.
 Here are a few of the best integrations for marketing teams like yours.

-- Social Media – Marketing Calendar connects to your social media channels, so you plan, create, and schedule your social messages alongside your other marketing projects.
+- Social Media – Your CoSchedule Calendar connects to your social media channels, so you plan, create, and schedule your social messages alongside your other marketing projects.